 As Reported by Colonel Stafford of the British Army

-Simmel is on the main road to Zakho, about eight miles from Dohuk, under the administration of which qodha it came.
+Simmele is on the main road to Zakho, about eight miles from Dohuk, under the administration of which qodha it came.
 It was the largest village in the neighborhood and consisted of over one hundred Assyrians and ten Arab houses.
 The total population would have been about 700, most of the Assyrians belonging to the Baz tribe, with others of the Upper Tiyari and the Diz.
 The headman was a strong supporter of the Mar Shimun and with fifty others had followed Yacu into Syria.
 These fifty were almost entirely Tiyari, hardly any of the Baz being among them.
 The feeling of unrest in the village increased.
 On August 8th the Qaimaqam of Zakho appeared with a lorry full of soldiers.
 No satisfactory answer has yet been given to the question why he should have come with troops into a district that was outside his administration.
-He entered the village and told the Assyrians to surrender their rifles, as he feared that fighting might occur between the rebel Assyrians and the Government forces, in which case the people of Simmel would be less likely to be involved if they had no rifles.
-Plausibly, but with lies in his heart, he assured them that they would be safe under the protection of the Iraqi flag which flew over the police post for Simmel, being a large village, had a police post of one sergeant and four men.
+He entered the village and told the Assyrians to surrender their rifles, as he feared that fighting might occur between the rebel Assyrians and the Government forces, in which case the people of Simmele would be less likely to be involved if they had no rifles.
+Plausibly, but with lies in his heart, he assured them that they would be safe under the protection of the Iraqi flag which flew over the police post for Simmele, being a large village, had a police post of one sergeant and four men.
 The Assyrians then handed in their arms, which were taken away by the troops.

 Next day more troops returned, this time without the Qaimaqam, and disarmed further Assyrians who in the meantime had come in from the surrounding villages.
 The following day, the 10th, passed comparatively quietly.
 Nothing happened except that Arabs and Kurds could be seen looting neighboring villages.
-They even came in and stripped the communal threshing floors on the outskirts of Simmel, where the cut barley and wheat was stacked in piles, for it was full time of harvest and the villagers were engaged in threshing and winnowing.
+They even came in and stripped the communal threshing floors on the outskirts of Simmele, where the cut barley and wheat was stacked in piles, for it was full time of harvest and the villagers were engaged in threshing and winnowing.
 The unarmed Assyrians could do nothing and the police did not intervene; they explained that they had no orders and that in any case their numbers were insufficient.

 It was becoming quite clear now to the Assyrians what was likely to happen.
 Not only had they seen this looting going on, but they suddenly found they were forbidden to draw water from the village spring, being permitted only to go to the main stream, which was dirty.
 They knew that the Army had already shot many Assyrians.
-They had seen their head priest, Sada, taken out of Simmel.
+They had seen their head priest, Sada, taken out of Simmele.
 All day they watched the looting Arabs and Kurds.
 Not one of them dared to move from the neighborhood of the police post, except one or two whose houses were near by, and who went to and fro on pathetic household tasks such as the making of bread, the last meal that many of them were destined to eat.
 They were now in a state of deadly fear, and they spend that night in and around the police post, which is built on a small hill.
 They now knew only too well the sentiments which the Arabs, and particularly the Arab Army, harboured towards them, and in the small hours of the 11th, when the moon had risen, the watching Assyrians began to observe their Arab neighbours of the village starting away driving their flocks before them.
 This opened their eyes beyond possibility of error.
 They realized the trap they had been led into and they knew that they were entirely helpless.

 The police sergeant ordered the Assyrians from the out lying villages to return to their homes.
 When they refused, saying that it was unsafe, he ordered them to leave the police post and go down to the houses in the villages below.
 They obeyed reluctantly.
 Some went to the house of Gavriel and his brother Tinan, who kept reassuring them that they would be safe and that the Government would protect them.
 As others were going down to the houses they suddenly saw lorries of troops and armoured cars arriving.
 Looking round to the police post they saw a policeman pulling down the Iraqi flag, which until then had been flying, as it had flown for years, as a symbol of the law and order under which every inhabitant of Iraq could live in safety and security.
 Suddenly and without the least warning the troops opened fire upon the defenseless Assyrians.
 Many fell, including some women had children, and the rest ran into the houses to take cover.
 Not a soul was to be seen in the streets.
 The troops well knew that there was not a rifle or revolver left in the village.
 An officer then drove up in a car and the troops came in.
 This officer has since been identified as Ismail Abawi Tohalla, who comes of a well know but by no means respectably Mosul family.
 He shouted to the soldiers not to kill the women and children.
 These were ordered to come out of the houses and go up to the police post.
 Many did so.